Caterina Verde

-Caterina Verde (born Kathryn Greene) is a conceptual and visual artist of both American and French nationality, who currently lives and works in New York City.
+Caterina Verde (born Kathryn Greene) is a visual artist of both American and French nationalities who currently lives and works in New York City.

 Verde's work is a cross platform of media that incorporates video and installation-style situations with text works, but not exclusively.
-She uses photography, drawing, performance, painting and objects as integral components of the work.
+She uses photography, drawing, performance, painting, and objects as integral components of the work.
 For a period she worked actively making light works, which were shown extensively during the early 1990s.
 Her aesthetic concerns are psychologically and historically based.